Secretion: In human tissues

 Many human cell types have the ability to be secretory cells.
 They have a well-developed endoplasmic reticulum, and Golgi apparatus to fulfill this function.
-Tissues that produce secretions include the gastrointestinal tract which secretes digestive enzymes and gastric acid, the lungs which secrete surfactants, and sebaceous glands which secrete sebum to lubricate the skin and hair.
+Tissues that produce secretions include the gastrointestinal tract, which secretes digestive enzymes and gastric acid, the lungs, which secrete surfactants, and sebaceous glands, which secrete sebum to lubricate the skin and hair.
 Meibomian glands in the eyelid secrete meibum to lubricate and protect the eye.

 In gram-negative bacteria

-Secretion is not unique to eukaryotes - it is also present in bacteria and archaea as well.
+Secretion is not unique to eukaryotes – it is also present in bacteria and archaea as well.
 ATP binding cassette (ABC) type transporters are common to the three domains of life.
 Some secreted proteins are translocated across the cytoplasmic membrane by the SecYEG translocon, one of two translocation systems, which requires the presence of an N-terminal signal peptide on the secreted protein.
 Others are translocated across the cytoplasmic membrane by the twin-arginine translocation pathway (Tat).
 Gram-negative bacteria have two membranes, thus making secretion topologically more complex.
-There are at least six specialized secretion systems in gram-negative bacteria.
-Many secreted proteins are particularly important in bacterial pathogenesis.
+There are at least six specialized secretion systems in Gram-negative bacteria.